[HISTORY: Adopted by the Town Council of the Town of Agawam 5-8-2020 by Ord. No. TOR-2020-2. Amendments noted where applicable.]

 - E. Because of fire, wind or other natural disaster, or because of physical deterioration, it is no longer habitable as a dwelling or useful for the purpose for which the completed structure was originally intended;

 - F. It is a vacant building as defined hereunder; or

-- G. It is determined by the Code Enforcement Officer, the Inspector of Buildings and/or the Health Inspector that the building, structure or parcel of land is in a condition which poses a serious threat to safety, health, morals, and general welfare of the Town of Agawam.
+- G. It is determined by the, Building Commissioner, the Inspector of Buildings, the Director of Public Health, or the Sanitarian that the building, structure or parcel of land is in a condition which poses a serious threat to safety, health, morals, and general welfare of the Town of Agawam.